Disciplinary Processes

 Usually, the procedure will encourage informal resolution where appropriate, for example in cases of minor misconduct.
 Handling such matters informally can often result in a swift, proportionate and practical resolution, allowing lessons to be learned and all involved to move forwards.

-Where a more formal process is appropriate – for example in more serious cases or where poor behaviour is repeated – we provide clients with structured support at every stage, from initial investigation through any disciplinary hearing to appeal, helping you to manage proceedings lawfully and proportionately.
+Where a more formal process is appropriate – for example in more serious cases or where poor behaviour is repeated – we provide clients with structured support at every stage, from initial investigation through any disciplinary hearing to appeal, helping you to manage proceedings lawfully, reasonably and proportionately.

 Get in touch today